seisman/HinetPy/paper/paper.md

 software, such as ObsPy, cannot directly use these non-standard formats.
 Therefore, additional processing is required to convert the data to commonly used formats, which poses challenges for researchers.
-Although NIED Hi-net provides a set of commands in their win32tools package to process WIN32 data and convert it to the SAC format, there are currently no tools available to convert the channels table to a more commonly used format, such as SAC polezero files.
+Although NIED Hi-net provides a set of commands in their win32tools package to process WIN32 data and convert to the SAC format, there are currently no tools available to convert the channels table to a more commonly used format, such as the SAC polezero file format.
 This limitation hinders the broader utilization of NIED Hi-net data.

 # HinetPy for easy data accessing and processing

-HinetPy addresses the challenges of accessing and processing NIED Hi-net data by providing a straightforward and user-friendly interface for researchers to download waveform data and station metadata.
-Additionally, HinetPy offers interfaces to the win32tools package to convert WIN32 data to the SAC format and create SAC polezero files from the channels table.
+HinetPy is designed to address specific challenges with accessing and processing NIED Hi-net data through a user-friendly interface.
+It primarily offers two key components: the `Client` class for data access and the `win32` module for data processing.

+The `Client` class utilizes the popular HTTP library [Requests](https://github.com/psf/requests) to handle user authentication, data requests, status queries, and downloads.
+This simplifies the process of accessing NIED Hi-net data, allowing users to access data without any manual operations on the Hi-net website.

+The `win32` module provides several functions for processing WIN32 data, including:

+- Merging multiple small WIN32 data files into a single large WIN32 file.
+- Converting data from WIN32 format to SAC format.
+- Creating instrumental responses in SAC polezero format.

+Internally, the `win32` module currently relies on the `catwin32` and `win2sac_32` commands from the NIED win32tools package for WIN32 data processing.
+Therefore, the win32tools package (at least the two required commands) must be installed before using HinetPy.

 This is an example demonstrating how to request 20 minutes of waveform data of the Hi-net network starting at 2010-01-01T00:00 (JST, GMT+0900), convert the data to SAC format